AustinPAmbrose/matvisa/README.md

 % METHODS ----------------------------------------------------------------------------------------------------------------------
 visa_list = find(filter)                  % - a static method that finds all connected instruments
-  % filter    (1,1) string                  - optional regular expression to filter resource id's, e.g "USB?*", default is "?*"
+  % filter    (1,1) string                  - optional filter with * and ? wildcards, e.g "USB?*", default is "?*"
   % visa_list (1,:) string                  - a list of all available resources

 write(bytes)                              % - writes raw data to the instrument, without a terminator
   % bytes (1,:) char                        - bytes sent to the instrument

 bytes = read(count)                       % - reads until end-of-message, or until count is satisfied
-  % count (1,1) int32 {mustBeScalarOrEmpty} - optional number of bytes to be read from the instrument, default is empty, []
+  % count (1,1) int32 {mustBeScalarOrEmpty} - optional number of bytes to be read, default is empty, []
   % bytes (1,:) char                        - bytes read from the instrument

 writeline(str)                            % - writes string to instrument, with terminator appended